REST Connectors support building dynamic REST requests to consume RESTful API web services.

 - Timeout The duration in seconds to wait for a response from the REST server before throwing a Timeout error.

-- SSL Enabled Protocols The list of SSL/TLS protocols supported when establishing outgoing connections.
+- TLS Enabled Protocols The list of SSL/TLS protocols supported when establishing outgoing connections.
 It is strongly recommended to only use TLS protocols.
 Some obsolete operating systems do not support TLS 1.2.

 Settings for specific use cases.